Soivi/cybersecuritybase-project/readme.md

 http://ownsite.com
 ```

-- Then push submit.
+- Then push submit
 - Push Back to signup form
 - Alert text should appear

-- Or you can just redirect just change Name on the form to this:
+- You can also test redirect.
+Change Name on the form to this:
 ```javascript
 <script>window.location.replace("https://soivi.net");</script>
 ```